tiefejos/first_clock/README.md

 My code is incomplete.
 I will update the link as soon as I finish the code

-However I can tell you that I use the Time Library from Ardunio for counting time.
+However I can tell you that I use the Time Library from Ardunio.<br>
+Reference: Time example: TimeSerial.pde